Tietgen-ITU/research-project/docs/fdp/cachelib-fdp-impl.md

 The FDP implementation is then used in the `Device.cpp` and `Device.hpp`.
 What they essentially do is to provide a common interface for memory devices.
 Here they have two concrete implementations:

 - **FileDevice** - Manages reads and writes to disk (we assume)
-- **MemoryDevice** - Manages reads and writes to main memory
+- **MemoryDevice** - Manages reads and writes to main memory, it is described in the documentation to be a test class(So it is not relevant)

+> [!NOTE]
+> All the IO passthru code is implemented in their Folly library.
+In there they add a reference to the [Liburing](https://github.com/axboe/liburing/tree/master) library which is implemented by Jens Axboe.

-## 2 - A deeper look into `FDPNVMe.cpp`
+## 2 - A deeper look

+### `FDPNVMe.cpp`

 This section describes what the `FDPNVMe.cpp` file introduces and provides.
-It will go through some of the code where it specifically handles read and write.
+It will go through some of the code where it specifically handles read and write. `FDPNVMe.cpp` implements the `FDPNVMe` class.
+This class has two important methods, namely `prepReadUringCmdSqe()` and `prepWriteUringCmdSqe()`.
+These two commands is an essential part to prepare the entry for the `io_uring`.
+Both of these methods call a private method called `prepFdpUringCmdSqe()`.
+> [!NOTE]
+> `sq` stands for *submission queue* and `sqe` stands for *submission queue entry*

+`prepFdpUringCmdSqe()` essentially prepares the entry by populating the entry with FDP specific directives.

+### `Device.cpp`